Glen-class tug (1943)

 The Glen-class tugs were a class of tugboats of the Royal Canadian Navy built during the Second World War.
 There were three designs of the tugboat; two were of steel-hulled construction and the other was wooden-hulled.
 Of the 20 of the class built, 16 were of the steel-hulled type; 11 built by Russel Bros. of Owen Sound, Ontario and 5 by Canadian Dredge & Dock Co., Kingston, Ontario.
 Of the four wooden-hulled type; three were built by McKenzie Barge and Derrick, Vancouver, British Columbia, and one by LeBlanc Shipbuilding, Weymouth, Nova Scotia.
 All but one – Glendyne – were sold into commercial service after the war.

-Designs

-Steel-hulled

-The steel-hulled tugs all had the same hull design and dimensions, but were of two types; the Long House (Design A) and the Short House (Design B).

-The Long House-type had the main deck house extending aft over the engine room, with the bulwarks extending the entire length of the hull.
-They were powered by an 8-cylinder diesel engine built by the Vivian Engine Works, Vancouver.

-The Short House-type had a shorter main deck house with a trunk style house over the engine room, with raised bulwarks forward and aft.
-They were powered by a 6-cylinder diesel engine built by the Enterprise Engine & Foundry Company, San Francisco.

-Wooden-hulled

-Three wooden-hulled tugs were built by McKenzie Barge and Derrick of Vancouver, the Glendevon, Glendon and Glenholme.
-Glenholme was completed in 1945, but was never commissioned into naval service.

-The Glenwood, built by LeBlanc Shipbuilding, Weymouth, Nova Scotia, was incomplete when the war ended.
-She was sold to St. John Drydock & Shipbuilding Co., completed and renamed Ocean Weka.